emqx/cloud-docs/en_US/overview.md

 ### *Data Collection*

 EMQX Cloud supports device data on the cloud.
-With the support of massive topics and rule engine, data collection, filtering, transformation, calculation, and persistence can be achieved with low code.
+With the support of massive topics and data integration, data collection, filtering, transformation, calculation, and persistence can be achieved with low code.

 ![data collection](./_assets/data_collection.png)